 According to the Dutch Higher Education and Research Act (WHW) the examination board has the competence to deviate from the rules stated in the Education and Examination Regulation (EER) of this university in specific cases.
 For that students can submit a motivated request which will be decided on by the examination board.
 The examination board is only competent to handle requests of students who are enrolled in a programme of the University of Twente.

 When you want to submit a request, please read the following information from section 6 of the R&G carefully.

-- Students seeking an exception to the EER have to send in a written request, using the application form on the website of the Examination Boards.
+- Students seeking an exception to the EER have to send in a written request (sample letter), using the application form on the website of the Examination Boards.
 Preferably a request is written in English.

 - Requests are only handled if submitted in time and accompanied by all required and relevant documentation.
 Requests have to be motivated, including the reference to the rule from the EER that applies to the subject of the student’s request.
 Information on conditions, as well as sample letters are published on the website of the examination boards.

 - A complete and detailed study progress overview (SVO/SPO) from Osiris has to be added by the student in all cases.